Week 1: How to Ask a Question in Psychological Science?

 Before next week

 Bring your laptop in Week 1.
-Install R before Week 2.
+Install R and RStudio in Week 1.
 Instructions are in Lab 2: Install R and Set Up Your IDE.

 Motivating example: does social media harm adolescent wellbeing?